coderxlab/amazonq-dashboard/README.md

 cd backend
 pnpm run dev
 ```
+The backend server will run on port 3001.

 2. Start the frontend development server
 ```
 cd frontend
 pnpm start
 ```
+The frontend server will run on port 3000.

 3. Open your browser and navigate to `http://localhost:3000`